kma-code/Spi-Fly/README.md

 ## Generating the datasets

+> [!IMPORTANT]
-Due to the large file size, the datasets are not uploaded here, but need to be generated from the raw data first.
+> Due to the large file size, the datasets are not uploaded here, but need to be generated from the raw data first.

 ### Synthetic DM dataset